“Who are these that fly along like clouds,

 The State of Israel also is the living manifestation of a 2,000-year-old dream for the Jewish people to return to their ancient homeland.
 Today, Jews from all four corners of the earth, including the most affluent countries in the world, are choosing to leave everything behind in order to begin again in a new land.
 Because Israel is where a Jew belongs.
 Israel is home.

 You don’t need to be Jewish to have a promised land.
 Everyone has an ideal place that they can get to in their lifetime, and it is more likely a spiritual space than a physical one.
 And they will get there in one of two ways.
-Some people will be pushed there by the storms in life, or some can choose to go peacefully on their own.
+Some people will be pushed there like clouds and doves, by the storms in life, or some can choose to go peacefully on their own.

 I know which I prefer.
 How about you?